-The CAU cannot always identify all liable third parties upfront because eligibility for commercial insurance coverage or Medicare may be retroactively granted, or because the unit has missing or incorrect information regarding a consumer's insurance carrier.
-In these instances, the third party insurance information is not available until post-payment.
-For these claims, the Ohio Medicaid program uses a contracted vendor to conduct third-party liability (TPL) collection activities.
+The CAU cannot always identify all liable third parties upfront because eligibility for commercial insurance coverage or Medicare may be retroactively granted, or because the unit has missing or incorrect information regarding a consumer's

 Prior Authorization

 Prior authorization is the approval a provider must obtain before providing certain services, equipment and supplies in order to be reimbursed under Medicaid.
 The prior authorization process addresses medical necessity as well as cost containment.